MengRao/pollnet/efvitcp/README.md

 Efvitcp is not thread safe, user should have the same thread polling TcpClient/TcpServer and operating on TcpConns.
 Multi-threading communication techniques can be used to pass data among the network thread and data processing threads.

 ## Pollnet Interface
-Efvitcp also provides a wrapper class `EfviTcpClient` using the [pollnet](https://github.com/MengRao/pollnet) interface, so users can easily switch tcp client underlying implemenation among Socket/Tcpdirect/Efvi with same application code.
-Currently EfviTcpServer pollnet api is not implemented because of different multiplexing mechanism.
+Efvitcp also provides two wrapper classes `EfviTcpClient` and `EfviTcpServer` in `EfviTcp.h` using the same interface as pollnet tcp client/server.

 ## Examples
 Check [test](https://github.com/MengRao/efvitcp/tree/main/test) for a tcp echo client/server code example.